Eloston/lxd-pkg-debian/doc/rest-api.md

 HTTP code for this should be 202 (Accepted).

 Attempting to delete the `default` profile will return the 403 (Forbidden) HTTP code.

+### `/1.0/projects`
+#### GET
+ * Description: List of projects
+ * Introduced: with API extension `projects`
+ * Authentication: trusted
+ * Operation: sync
+ * Return: list of URLs to defined projects

+Return:

+    [
+        "/1.0/projects/default"
+    ]

+#### POST
+ * Description: define a new project
+ * Introduced: with API extension `projects`
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input:

+    {
+        "name": "test",
+        "config": {
+            "features.images": "true",
+            "features.profiles": "true",
+        },
+        "description": "Some description string"
+    }

+### `/1.0/projects/<name>`
+#### GET
+ * Description: project configuration
+ * Introduced: with API extension `projects`
+ * Authentication: trusted
+ * Operation: sync
+ * Return: dict representing the project content

+Output:

+    {
+        "name": "test",
+        "config": {
+            "features.images": "true",
+            "features.profiles": "true",
+        },
+        "description": "Some description string",
+        "used_by": [
+            "/1.0/containers/blah"
+        ]
+    }

+#### PUT (ETag supported)
+ * Description: replace the project information
+ * Introduced: with API extension `projects`
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input:

+    {
+        "config": {
+            "features.images": "true",
+            "features.profiles": "true",
+        },
+        "description": "Some description string"
+    }

+Same dict as used for initial creation and coming from GET.
+The name property can't be changed (see POST for that).

+#### PATCH (ETag supported)
+ * Description: update the project information
+ * Introduced: with API extension `projects`
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input:

+    {
+        "config": {
+            "features.images": "true",
+        },
+        "description": "Some description string"
+    }

+#### POST
+ * Description: rename a project
+ * Introduced: with API extension `projects`
+ * Authentication: trusted
+ * Operation: async
+ * Return: background operation or standard error

+Input (rename a project):

+    {
+        "name": "new-name"
+    }

+HTTP return value must be 204 (No content) and Location must point to the renamed resource.

+Renaming to an existing name must return the 409 (Conflict) HTTP code.

+Attempting to rename the `default` project will return the 403 (Forbidden) HTTP code.

+#### DELETE
+ * Description: remove a project
+ * Introduced: with API extension `projects`
+ * Authentication: trusted
+ * Operation: sync
+ * Return: standard return value or standard error

+Input (none at present):

+    {
+    }

+HTTP code for this should be 202 (Accepted).

+Attempting to delete the `default` project will return the 403 (Forbidden) HTTP code.

 ### `/1.0/storage-pools`
 #### GET